Request a Demo Search

 The meeting setting

-When scheduling a meeting with donors, ask if they have a preference as to whether they’d like to meet virtually or in person.
+When scheduling a meeting with donors, ask if they prefer to meet virtually or in person.

 Virtual meetings are convenient for many individuals with tight schedules and allow organizations to reach donors who don’t live nearby.
 However, they generally don’t allow for the same level of personal interaction as the in-person alternative.